department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility.md

     description: Get group life insurance once you’ve ended your service.
   - url: /life-insurance/options-and-eligibility/s-dvi/
     title: Service-Disabled Veterans Insurance (S-DVI)
-    description: Continue your life insurance beyond 2 years after you leave the military if you have a service-connected disability.
+    description: Continue your life insurance beyond 2 years after you leave the military if you’re disabled because of an injury or illness caused—or made worse—by your active service.

 ---